Quick Guide to Effective Tenant Screening in Maryland

 • Rental history

 A satisfactory credit score should hit 680 and above.
 Landlords and property managers can also use their own judgement when they screen prospective tenants.
-Situations differ and a certain credit score may be okay given a verified explanation from the prospective tenant.
+Situations differ and a certain credit score or sub-optimal credit report may be okay given a verified explanation from the prospective tenant.
 Just ensure that the tenant doesn’t have a large debt, criminal record or past evictions.

 6. Deciding to Accept or Reject a Prospect’s Rental Application